iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning-experiments.md

 done
 ```

-## Deleting All Queued Experiments
+## Removing queued experiments

-When you created experiments to be run in the queue with `--queue` option of
+When you've created experiments to be run in the queue with `dvc exp run --queue`
-`dvc exp run`, and later decide not to run them, you can remove them by
+and later decide not to run them, you can remove them with
 `dvc exp remove --queue`.

 ```dvc